 Claimants in wrongful death claims must show that the defendant in the case did something to cause the death due to their negligent or reckless behavior or their intentional, mindful and deliberate act.
 Motor vehicle accidents are the most common source of wrongful death claims in Washington State, including accidents involving passenger cars, motorcycles and commercial trucks, big rigs and tractor-trailers.
 Oftentimes, these types of wrongful death claims feature a drunk driving component to prove the negligent behavior.

 Slip and fall accidents, dog bite attacks and other premises liability issues are sometimes the basis of wrongful death suits.
-Medical malpractice, including negligence due to medical or surgical errors, are also often brought to court as a wrongful death claim.

 It is many times true that the defendant in a wrongful death claim is also the defendant in a criminal case related to the death too.
 For example, a defendant may be charged criminally in a death if he was driving drunk and caused the death of another person as a result.
 It is important to note that even if the person is not ultimately found guilty of the criminal charge related to the wrongful death, he or she can still be held accountable in civil court by the family or survivors of the deceased.
 The at-fault party may be held accountable for all financial losses relate to the premature death, including medical bills, lost wages, future lost income, loss of consortium and love, and more.